Developing RESILIENCE – Spiritual (Part 1)

 Spiritual beliefs & general ‘right’ thinking allows people to see the world thru a positive (but realistic) lens, which benefits our day-to-day functioning, & offers solace in turbulent times – especially if supported by participation in like-minded communities.

-A Spiritual focus helps to decrease anxiety, depression, addictions & suicide, while increasing personal & family stability.
+A Spiritual focus helps to decrease anxiety, depression, addictions & suicide, while increasing personal & family intimacy & stability.
 It gives people the strength to work toward personal improvements, or to fulfill lifelong dreams.
 (RAND Corp paper for the US Air Force).

-Before looking deeper into characteristics of S>R> – some comments:
+Before looking deeper into characteristics of S.R. – some comments:

-Many ACoAs are OK with some kind of spiritual life, while others don’t believe in any Higher Power.
-Many of us are angry at ‘the God of our understanding’, because our understanding is immature.
 As kids we prayed & prayed for the alcoholic to stop drinking, for the rage, beatings & other abuses to end – but they didn’t.
 So we hate God – because we don’t understand the Laws of nature.
-It’s a substitute for feeling legitimate rage at our parents, siblings……
+It’s a substitute for feeling legitimate rage at our parents, siblings…… (For comfort, read Psalm 3)

 John Bradshaw pointed out that “Until the age of 7 we deify our parents.
 After that we parentalize our deity”.
 So if our parents were drunk, mean, absent, judgemental, perfectionistic, narcissistic…. then we assume God is too & we don’t trust H.P. or want anything to do with spirituality.